marella/chatdocs/README.md

 ### C Transformers

-To change the C Transformers model, add and change the following in your `chatdocs.yml`:
+To change the C Transformers GGML model, add and change the following in your `chatdocs.yml`:

 ```yml
 ctransformers: